AN ORIGINAL HAWAIʻI MUSICAL

-A Timeless Princess is a live theatrical experience inspired by Hawaiʻi’s past.
-A magical encounter sends a present-day marine back to 1898 Hawaiʻi, where love, destiny and a stolen future collide as a sovereign kingdom fights for survival.
+A magical encounter sends a present-day marine back to 1898 Hawaii, where love, destiny and a stolen future collide as a sovereign kingdom fights for survival.

 This is a fictional narrative rooted in real history.